samplchallenges/SAMPL-containers/tutorials/README.md

 # Tutorial: Build an AutoDock Vina Containerized Method
-> This tutorial is separated into 3 parts: (1) the virtual environment and dependency container build, (2) the docking container build, and (3) docking using the Docker container.
+> This tutorial is separated into three parts: (1) the virtual environment and dependency container build, (2) the docking container build, and (3) docking using the Docker container.
 >
-> We have separated the base virtual environment build (conda environment and command line programs) from the implementation build (docking) to illustrate container inheritance and to improve the time required to build the container.
-In Section 1, we will build an adv-tutorial-base container which includes all the environment and software installations necessary to run AutoDock Vina from a python script.
-In Section 2, we will inherit the environment from the Section 1 adv-tutorial-base container, to write and build our run-able docking code in the adv-tutorial container.
+> We have separated the base virtual environment build (conda environment and command-line programs) from the implementation build (docking) to illustrate container inheritance and to improve the time required to build the container.
+In Section 1, we will build an adv-tutorial-base container that includes all the environment and software installations necessary to run AutoDock Vina from a python script.
+In Section 2, we will inherit the environment from the Section 1 adv-tutorial-base container to write and build our run-able docking code in the adv-tutorial container.
 >
-> This inheritance scheme is also a good practice to improve time required to build the docking container.
-When you are writing, modifying, and testing your own docking container, each time you build your container to test it, most of the time, you will only make changes to the docking new code you have written and thus only need to re-build the new docking code, rather than re-build the new code AND the environment/software installations.
+> This inheritance scheme is also a good practice to improve the time required to build the docking container.
+When you are writing your docking container, most of the time, you will only make changes to the new docking code you have written and thus only need to re-build the new docking code, rather than re-build the new code AND the environment/software installations.
 By separating the docking container build from the environment container build, we can build just the docking container each time we change the docking code, improving build time.
-For example, for the AutoDock Vina Tutorial container building just the new code (adv-tutorial) typically takes under 5 seconds, but building the new code plus the environment and software installations (adv-tutorial plus adv-tutorial-base) takes upwards of 115 seconds.
+For example, building only new code (adv-tutorial) typically takes under 5 seconds, but building new code plus environment and software installations (adv-tutorial plus adv-tutorial-base) takes upwards of 115 seconds.
 This can be analogized to independently compiling parts of a program to improve compile time as a whole later.